Mastalgia

 Tamoxifen:

 In cases of severe refractory mastalgia, tamoxifen is considered the first-line treatment, a prescription medication for breast cancer.
 It is administered during the luteal phase of the menstrual cycle in a low dose to avoid side effects.
-Treatment should be stopped after a period of 3 to 4 months if no favorable results are obtained.
-Close monitoring is required as this drug is associated with side effects like headache, nausea, vaginal dryness, hot flashes, and joint pain.
+Treatment should be stopped after 3 to 4 months if no favorable results are obtained.
+Close monitoring is required as this drug is associated with side effects like headache, nausea, vaginal dryness, hot flashes, and joint pain.[21]

 Danazol:

-The only FDA approved drug for the treatment of mastalgia.
+The only FDA-approved drug for the treatment of mastalgia.
 This is also not free from side effects, which include acne, voice changes, weight gain, hot flashes, and menstrual irregularities.
-The majority of the patients tend to lose adherence because of such an intolerable side effect profile.
+The majority of the patients tend to lose adherence because of such an intolerable side effect profile.[22]
+A thorough discussion should be conducted with the patient regarding the benefit and risk profile before starting these medications.

 Differential Diagnosis